lazybytez/custom-eggs/eggs/caddy/README.md

 As the ports below 1025 require to be root, you must choose a port greater than 1024.
 This also means you will need a reverse proxy to make the webserver available without appending the port in the url.

-### Backwads compatibility note
-In earlier versions, the egg used a `caddy.json` file for configuration, this has been exchanged in favor of the `Caddyfile`.
-The `caddy.json` is only there for a limited transition time to provide backwards compatibility for now.